RadoslavTsvetanov/custom-express/README.md

 ```
+## better type safety

+Although that is bot a fault of express we have added better type safety around some common things you need when making apis

 Things that need to be done: custom type validation: see zod and zod-express for refernce and also how to do it with classes
 \